LogSentinel SIEM for

 Website Formjacking FAQs

-What threats do LogSentinel SIEM and XDR protect against?
+What threats do LogSentinel SIEM protect against?

 Malicious actors can modify scripts that run on your website in order to steal your users’ data (credentials, credit card details, etc.).
 British Airways and Ticketmaster are the most notorious such attacks.
 They can happen in multiple ways: